HenrikSamuelsson/cpp-how-to-program-tenth-edition-global-edition/chapter-01/exercise-01-04/exercise-01-04.md

 ## e

-*Primary memory unit also known as random access memory (RAM)* is a logical unit of the computer that retains information but is volatile (data is typically lost when the power is switched off) whereas *secondary memory such as hard drives* provides a means of retaining large chunks of information relatively permanently.
+*The primary memory unit, also known as random access memory (RAM),* is a logical unit of the computer that retains information but is volatile (data is typically lost when the power is switched off) whereas *secondary memory, such as hard drives,* provides a means of retaining large chunks of information relatively permanently.

+## f

+*The arithmetic logical unit (ALU)* is a logical unit of the computer that performs calculations and makes logical decisions.